LingyuLi-math/starter-academic/content/en/authors/admin/_index.md

   url: https://www.hku.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: Focus on bioinformatics, including but not limited to: spatial transcriptomics analysis, sparse statistical learning and biomarker identification.
+bio: Focus on bioinformatics, including but not limited to spatial transcriptomics analysis, sparse statistical learning and biomarker identification.

 # Interests to show in About widget
 interests: